-If you want to make your own fresh ramen there is no getting around that you will work for the noodles, but also that it will be worth the effort.
-The trick to achieving the perfect texture is to find the right balance of ingredients; namely it's using the correct amount of alkaline salts.
+If you want to make your own fresh alkaline ramen noodles then be prepared to put in some physical effort.
+You will work for the noodles, but it's worth the effort.
+The trick to achieving the perfect texture is to find the right balance of ingredients; particularly it's using the correct amount of alkaline salts.
 Too much and you've got soapy tasting noodles, whereas too little leaves noodles lifeless and banishes them to a disintegrated mush at the bottom of your steaming ramen bowl.

 The secret to ramen is alkaline salts